braddoeswebdev/summer-workshops/source/web/00-design.html.md

 ### Images

-To choose an image, go to [Google Images](https://www.google.com/imghp?gws_rd=ssl) and search for something that goes with your topic.
+If you already have a picture you want to use, that's great!
+Make sure it's somewhere you can get to.
+Otherwise, go to [Google Images](https://www.google.com/imghp?gws_rd=ssl) and search for something that goes with your topic.

 - When you find the image you want, click on the image.
 - Press the View image button.